 Changing your diet

-You may need to limit the amount of salt or protein you eat.
+You may need to limit the amount of salt you eat.

-If your body is retaining fluid, the most important dietary change you need to make is to reduce your sodium intake.
+If your body is retaining fluid, you'll need to reduce your sodium intake.
 You do this by reducing the amount of salt in your diet.
 People with liver damage tend to retain sodium.
 This can make fluid build up in your belly (ascites).

 Avoiding harmful medicines

 Certain prescription medicines used to treat other conditions may be harmful if you have cirrhosis.
-Make sure your doctor knows all the medicines (including all nonprescription medicines, vitamins, herbs, and supplements) that you are taking.
+Make sure that your doctor knows all the medicines you take (including all nonprescription medicines, vitamins, herbs, and supplements).

 Improving your general health